vktr274/pix2pix-maps/README.md

 ### Training 7

 We fixed the receptive field size issue and tried training the model again with the same hyperparameters as in the paper.
 We didn't use our `extract_patches` function.
-Instead, we only resized the images to 256x256 as in the paper as this approach leads to much faster training because of less data.
+Instead, we only resized the images to 256x256 as in the paper.
 We trained the model for 200 epochs with batch size set to 1.
+This training furter confirmed that not using `extract_patches` leads to a loss of detail in the generated images.
+The training lasted 4 hours and 6 minutes.

+We decided to continue training the model for 200 more epochs to see if more training would lead to better results.
+We continued from the last checkpoint on epoch 200. **TODO** **TODO** **TODO** **TODO**

+### Training 8

+Since the previous trainings confirmed that using `extract_patches` leads to better results, we continued using it in the next training.
+To confirm that the larger receptive field size has a positive impact on the generated images after fixing the receptive field size issue, we trained the model for 200 epochs with batch size set to 1.
+We set the PatchGAN model's patch size to 286.
+Due to time constraints, this training was our final experiment. **TODO** **TODO** **TODO** **TODO**

 ## Evaluation